JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/Comparative_static/overview.md

 # Goal
 This section uses comparative statics to analyze how varying parameter values affects key protocol outcomes—such as operator and delegator rewards, decentralization, etc—while **keeping the underlying design fixed**.
 Structural changes—such as introducing new parameters or varying `minPoolCost` across pool sizes—are addressed in a separate section.

-Besides the design analysis, we also aim to evaluate—where relevant—the impact of parameter adjustments under current network conditions, which may differ from original design assumptions.

 Generally, a parameter change can directly affect one type of actor, prompting a reaction that propagates through the network and influences other agents.
 For example, a change impacting operators may provoke a strategic response that subsequently affects other operators and delegators.
 While we discuss these broader feedback dynamics where relevant, this section focuses primarily on the direct impact of parameter changes on a given agent type.

 # Summary of incentive-channel findings